jc-chen/remember/README.md

 ### Run the release

-download the binary from release into your `/usr/local/bin/`
+if you don't want to setup golang you can just download the binary from release and copy it into your `/usr/local/bin/`

 The current build is only for macOS